-Type of Violation (s) 2010-11 USPAP Citation(s) Examples (also refer to the sanction matri SANCTION x and aggravating and miti gating circumstances) 1st offense 2nd offense 3rd offense Attaching the signature of anoth appraiser without that appraises consent.
-Attaching an appraiser's signature to a report while the appraiser is on vacation without the consent of the appraiser.
-Level III Level IV Confidentiality Section Violation of Appraiser-Client Confidentiality Confidentiality Example #1 Revealing the name of a client to a third party when the client had requested the appraiser not disclose the client name or identity.
+Type of Violation(s) 2014-15 USPAP Citation(s) Examples SANCTION (also refer to the sanction matrix and aggravating and mitigating circumstance 1st offense 2nd offense 3rd offense Attaching the signature of another appraiser without that appraiser's consent.
+Management Attaching an appraiser's signature to a report while the appraiser is on vacation without the consent of the appraiser.
+Level III Level IV Conf identiality Section Violation of Appraiser-Client Confidentiality Confidentiality Example #1 Revealing the name of a client to a third party when the client had requested the appraiser not disclose the client name or identity.
 Level I or II Level III or IV Level V Example #2 Supplying a copy of an appraisal report to a borrower who was not an intended user when the lender has gone out of business.
 Level II Level III Level IV Example #3 Sending sample appraisal reports to potential clients without that client's permission and without redacting confidential information or assignment results.
-Level I Level II Level III Record Keeping Section Failure to retain required work f years commencing on the date or 2 years after the final dispos any litigation the appraisal or re be involved in. signed sition of Record Keeping Testifying 4 years after the appraisal was signed but destroying the file 5 years after it was signed.
-Level II or III Level IV Level V Failure to produce workfile whe required.
+Level I Level II Level III REC ORD KEEPING RULE Failure to retain required work files for 5 years commencing on the date signed or 2 years after the final disposition of any litigation the appraisal or report may be involved in.
+Record Keeping Testifying 4 years after the appraisal was signed but destroying the file 5 years after it was signed.
+Level II or III Level IV Level V Failure to produce workfile when required.
 Record Keeping Example #1 Failure to provide the workfile to a state enforcement agency, when requested.
 Level III Level IV Level V Example #2 Failure to provide the workfile to someone who has provided significant professional assistance in the completion of the assignment.
-Level III Level IV Level V Failure to maintain necessary d information, and documentation workfile.
-Level II or III Level IV Level V Example #1 Keeping only the last revision of an appraisal report and not the original.
+Level III Level IV Level V Failure to maintain necessary data, information, and documentation in the workfile.
+Record Keeping Level II or III Level IV Level V Example #1 Keeping only the last revision of an appraisal report and not the original.
 Level I Level II Level III Example #2 Performing an oral appraisal report by testifying in court and then failing to maintain a summary or transcript of the testimony.
-Level II Level III Level IV COMPETENCY RULE Failure to determine whether th appraiser is competent to perforassignment prior to accepting to assignment. orm an Competency Example #1 Accepting an assignment to appraise a golf course without having the requisite competency to do so.
-Level III Level IV Level V
+Level II Level III Level IV Willfully or knowingly fails to comply with the obligations of the RECORD KEEPING RULE Ethics Level IV Level V CON IPETENCY RULE Failure to determine whether the appraiser is competent to perform an assignment prior to accepting the assignment.
+Competency